 As you can guess, every good thing comes at a price.
 And in this case, you will be required to jump through quite a few bureaucratic hoops in order to prove that your symptoms are consistent with those associated with a medical condition that is on the CAL list.

-Much depends on whether the claimant is represented by an Everett Compassionate Allowance lawyer or not, because you will have to gather a long list of medical records to prove that you have a medical condition or impairment on the list of qualifying conditions.
-In fact, with a skilled lawyer by your side, you may be able to get the SSA to add your life-threatening or serious condition to its current list if you cannot find it on the list.
-However, this will take a lot of medical records to prove how your condition impacts your ability to work.
+A lot depends on whether the claimant is represented by an Everett Compassionate Allowance lawyer or not, because you will have to gather a long list of medical records to prove that you have a medical condition or impairment on the list of qualifying conditions.
+In fact, with a skilled lawyer by your side, you may be able to get the SSA to add your life-threatening or serious condition to its current list.
+However, this will require a lot of medical records to prove how your condition impacts your ability to work.

 The application process under the Compassionate Allowance (CAL) program can be quite complicated.
 While many people manage to get their application approved based only on their testimony, others are required by the SSA to go through a lengthy process of presenting additional medical records and other pieces of documentation.